 Industrial hog operations raise more than 10 million hogs, mostly in North Carolina’s low-lying, flood-prone coastal plain.
 These facilities continue to use a primitive lagoon-and-sprayfield system.
-In this system, large volumes of hog feces and urine are stored in open air, unlined lagoons and subsequently sprayed on nearby fields.
+In this system, large volumes of hog feces and urine are stored in open air, often unlined lagoons and subsequently sprayed on nearby fields.

 Big Pollution Problem

 Even on sunny days, hog and poultry waste pollute North Carolina rivers and streams, groundwater, and air, and expose neighboring communities to noxious odors and serious health concerns.
 Pollution from hog and poultry operations lead to toxic algae blooms that kill fish and other marine life and contaminate drinking water.
-Researchers recently found that residents living close to these facilities are at higher risk for kidney disease, anemia, tuberculous, and other serious diseases.
+Researchers recently found that residents living close to hog facilities are at higher risk for kidney disease, anemia, tuberculous, and other serious diseases.

 During major rain events, including hurricanes, the threat from these industrial operations is evident.
 In 2016 and 2018, two 1,000-year storms impacted North Carolina, leading to the release of millions of gallons of animal waste into floodwaters, streams and rivers in coastal North Carolina.
 Countless animals died in the rising floodwaters.
 These facilities don’t belong in the most vulnerable and flood-prone areas of our state.